Hi, I'm Jess. The mess-maker behind Make & Do Crew.

 Consequently, my childhood was filled with more power tools than My Little Ponies and I was lucky enough to grow up thinking anything could be made with a little ingenuity, a drill and some homemade play dough.

-I spend some of my time working as a freelance advertising copywriter, doing stuff most people would generally call “creative.”
+Before starting Make & Do Crew, I worked in advertising doing stuff most people would generally call “creative.”
 But whether you work in an accounting office or a grocery store, I believe we all have a little maker and doer inside of us.
 I hope that the tutorials and ideas you find here pump up your inner maker elf.

-Feel free to drop me a note, follow Make and Do Crew on Instagram and Pinterest and subscribe to our newsletter for exclusive free patterns and tutorials.
+Feel free to drop me a note (jess [at] makeanddocrew [dot] com), follow Make and Do Crew on Instagram and Pinterest and subscribe to our newsletter for exclusive free patterns and tutorials.
 I look forward to making and doing with you!

 Top Photo Credit: Lucky Malone Photography